Types Of Mortgages Offered In Charleston, SC

 Your local lender will also have more specialized options for you, such as adjustable-rate loans and 10 or 15-year loans.
 They can also explain the additional costs that could be associated with each type of loan program.
 For instance, all loans with less than a 20% down payment will have Private Mortgage Insurance (PMI).

 Part of purchasing a home is finding the right financing.
 Your lender will talk you through your options.
-If you have not already spoken to a lender, or if you need a referral, your real estate agent is a great resource for you.
+If you have not already spoken to a lender, or if you need a referral, our real estate agents are a great resource for you.